ucsd-cse231-w21/ucsd-cse231-w21.github.io/pa3/index.md

 as an argument.
 This constructor is used to pass a special `importObject` with a different builtin `print` implementation from the webpage REPL.

+We've uploaded the files we're using for testing to [the toy-wabt repository](https://github.com/jpolitz/toy-wabt-on-client).
+Make sure you're able to `npm test` locally before uploading to the autograder.
+You should not make sure the tests work without making any changes to the definitions in `tests/pa3-visible.test.ts`, `tests/utils.test.ts` or `utils.ts`.

 ## Recommendations, Starting Points, and Resources

 There is no official starter code for the project.
 You are free to use: